-Regardless of which format you use, citations of archival materials typically include four key elements:
+Regardless of which style you use, all citations of archival materials typically include four key elements:

-2. Name of fonds or collection: the name given by the archives to the fonds or collection
+The name given by the archives to the fonds or collection.

 David and Marilyn Janigan Map Collection